Bhuvaneswari-Jayakumar/randomwalk-web-assessment-level2/README.md

 ## Future Improvements

---Add a single-player mode with an AI opponent.
+- Add a single-player mode with an AI opponent.
---Enhance the UI with animations for a smoother experience.
+- Enhance the UI with animations for a smoother experience.
---Provide additional themes or custom styling options.
+- Provide additional themes or custom styling options.

 ## Contributing 🤝